 Secondly, the dress watch must be simple.
 The most a dress watch can have is a date window.
 Things like a sub-dial, a chronograph, or a perpetual calendar will only take away from how a dress watch looks on your wrist.

 You should also wear jewelry to complement the watch, but to do so, you must first understand how to properly wear jewelry.
 A well-fitted bracelet or a nice pair of rings will improve your outfit even more.

 Even though I said that the standard dress watch has a clean dial, thin case, and a leather strap, these standards are starting to be broken.
-With major luxury brands like Patek Philippe, Audemars Piguet, and Richard Millie creating new watches every year, the rules of a dress watch are constantly being modified.
+With major luxury brands like Patek Philippe, Audemars Piguet, Richard Millie, and Rolex creating new watches every year, the rules of a dress watch are constantly being modified.